-The recognition of foreign insolvency proceedings does not prevent the Polish court from opening parallel bankruptcy proceedings in Poland (provided that if the foreign insolvency proceedings are recognised as the main proceedings, the proceedings in Poland will have the status of secondary proceedings and can relate only to the debtor's assets located in Poland).
+The recognition of a decision opening foreign insolvency proceedings does not prevent the Polish court from opening parallel bankruptcy proceedings in Poland.
+If the foreign insolvency proceedings are recognised in Poland as the main proceedings, the proceedings in Poland will have the status of secondary proceedings and can relate only to the debtor's assets located in Poland, and can only be conducted as bankruptcy proceedings leading to liquidation and not as restructuring proceedings.